Skip to main content

 Choose your fender wisely

 While natural rope fenders are available, most boats tend to have fenders made out of plastic, whether it's a balloon, pipe, cylindrical shape, corner, chubby, anchor or buoy.
-At a recent lock stoppage, the boating team were amazed to count so many lost plastic pipe fenders lurking in the bottom of the lock.
+Unfortunately, whenever we drain a lock, we usually find a lot of lost fenders lurking at the bottom where they can block the lock mechanism and the propellers of passing boats.

 A simple way to prevent your fenders adding to the plastic in the canal is to make sure you don't have them dangling when cruising, bow and stern fenders excepted.
 When your fenders are in use, normally only while moored up, ensure they are properly secured.
 Alternatively, why not consider changing to natural rope fenders?